1, Is There Power?

 - As a final check, shine a flashlight / torch through the metal grill through the green grill main outlet while the unit is working and observe (The EPD30 / DH800 does not have a the round exhaust flange fitted).
 This will allow you to see internally the unit working.

 - Look closely and you will see a black textured wheel inside near the metal grill moving in a slow circular motion.
-Around 3 revolutions per minute which looks very slow to the eye.
+Around 1 revolution per three minute interval which looks very slow to the eye.
 If it is not moving at all contact your retailer.

 If All Is Good, Your DryFan is Working 100%

 Set to Zero.
 This is not the power on switch.
-It is a switch to swat from internal to external humidistat control
+It is a switch to swap from internal to external humidistat control

 Turn clockwise to increase dryness.
 Turn all the way clockwise for constant dehumidifying.
 All the way anti clockwise to turn the dehumidifier off.